bitmeal/nodegit-alpine/README.md

 We just lost all benefits of **small containers** and increased our jobs' runtime by 5-10 minutes each.
 We want back these benefits: **fast**, **small** in **size** and **memory footprint**, **pulled in seconds**. ***And that is why!***

 ## versions
-Builds images for the latest 3 node.js versions and latest 4 nodegit versions. `lts-alpine` and `alpine` are referenced directly to avoid mismatches between official node images and these nodegit images.
+Builds images for the latest *N* node.js versions and latest *M* nodegit versions (visit docker hub to find *N* and *M*). `lts-alpine` and `alpine` are referenced directly as base image, to avoid mismatches between official node images and these nodegit images.

 Tags follow the official node image convention, introducing an additional leading versioning component.
 Images may be referenced as shown below.